 Google Search (Shopping) Judgment: Implications for Tech Antitrust & Regulation

-On 10 November 2021, the European General Court will announce its long-awaited judgment in the high-profile competition case, Google Search (Shopping).
-The ruling on the Commission’s €2.4 billion fine decision that condemned Google from favouring its comparison shopping service within general search results pages will be the first major judgment on competition in digital markets globally and a precedent for leveraging practices of ‘Big Tech’ companies more specifically.
+On 10 November 2021, the European General Court announced its long-awaited judgment in the high-profile competition case, Google Search (Shopping).
+The ruling on the Commission’s €2.4 billion fine decision that condemned Google from favouring its comparison shopping service within general search results pages is the first major judgment on competition in digital markets globally and a precedent for leveraging practices of ‘Big Tech’ companies more specifically.
 The legal, technical and economic complexity of the case led it to be seen as the “mother of antitrust battles”.

-Hausfeld Partners from Germany and the UK will discuss the key findings of the European General Court and its potentially far-reaching ramifications for pending and future antitrust cases and digital policy in digital markets, including:
+Hausfeld Partners from Germany and the UK discussed the key findings of the European General Court and its potentially far-reaching ramifications for pending and future antitrust cases and digital policy in digital markets, including: